COP25 official observer and social scientist Theresa Nelson gives 7 reasons why COP25 was a positive experience.

 So, to solve this issue I shared everything and anything I could on social media.
 I used Facebook, Instagram, Twitter, and, yes, even Snapchat!

 Although COP may be geared towards politicians, scientists, and journalists, what happens there should be shared with our non-policy, non-academic friends.
 Those of us who attend COP need to be better about this!

 Although I had many positive experiences at COP25, it was also frustrating.
 Even at COP, the science and humanities divide is pervasive.
 And the use of youth activists as props was upsetting.

 Further, governments talking about what change could happen, as opposed to actually enacting change, was infuriating and depressing.
 Unfortunately this is how the government and policy world continues to work.

 But although I am disappointed in governments and politicians, my eyes are now open to how much work academics and the public needs to do.
 It is excellent that we Grantham Scholars can see and experience this for ourselves.

 Finally, I am grateful and honoured that I was able to have this COP experience.
 It gave me a bit of hope for my country’s future and put a fire in my belly to make change.

-This blog was written by Grantham Scholar Theresa Nelson
+This blog was written by COP25 observer and social scientist Theresa Nelson